 Provider Indemnification.
 To the extent permitted by law, Provider agrees to indemnify the Customer and its employees, officers, and directors from liabilities, demands, judgments, assessments, damages, fines, penalties, losses, or expenses, including reasonable attorneys’ fees (collectively “Losses”), incurred by reason of a third party claim caused by the Provider’s negligence or willful misconduct in its performance of this Agreement, except to the extent that such Losses are solely caused by negligence or willful misconduct of Customer.

 Customer Indemnification.
-To the extent permitted by law, the Customer agrees to indemnify Provider and its employees, officers, and directors from Losses incurred by reason of a third-party claim caused by the Customer’s negligence or willful misconduct in its performance of this Agreement, except to the extent that such Losses are solely caused by negligence or willful misconduct of Provider.
+Customer agrees to indemnify Provider and its employees, officers, and directors from Losses incurred by reason of a third-party claim caused by the Customer’s negligence or willful misconduct in its performance of this Agreement, except to the extent that such Losses are solely caused by negligence or willful misconduct of Provider.
+Customer’s liability for such indemnification shall not exceed the amount appropriated and certified by Customer as being available for such purpose in accordance with R.C.
+5705.41(D)(1).
+Customer hereby acknowledges that Provider’s Services under this Agreement constitute sufficient consideration to support Customer’s indemnification obligations assumed under this paragraph..

 Indemnification Process.
 A party to this Agreement claiming a right of indemnification shall be referred to herein as the “Indemnified Party” and the party against whom the claim for indemnity is being made shall be referred to herein as the “Indemnifying Party.”
 In the case of a claim asserted by a third party which claim is subject to indemnification, (a “Third-Party Claim”), the Indemnified Party will (i) give the Indemnifying Party prompt written notice of such Third-Party Claim.
 The Indemnifying Party is liable for its proportionate share of the Losses for such claim based on degree of fault as finally determined by a court or arbiter of competent jurisdiction.
 The Indemnifying Party shall not enter into any stipulated judgment or settlement that purports to bind the Indemnified Party without the Indemnified Party’s express written authorization, which shall not be unreasonably withheld or delayed.
 In all instances, indemnification obligations stated in this section are several and not joint.